KhronosGroup/OpenXR-Tutorials/tutorial/Outlines.md

 ## Chapter 2.1 Creating an XRInstance
 Boilerplate code around including openxr headers, creating an example app class object "OpenXRTutorial".
 We will describe at the top the outline of what will be done in this section.
 We will briefly introduce XrInstance, its purpose and scope/lifetime.
 Discuss XrApplicationInfo and API versioning.
 Some mention of extensions, and description of what instance extensions we will be using (some platform/API-specific extensions here).
-Desribe extension enumeration, and show code to do this.
+Describe extension enumeration, and show code to do this.
 Ensure safe shutdown/fallout when necessary extensions are not present.
 Describe XrInstanceCreateInfo and its members.
 Show code to set this struct up and call xrCreateInstance.
 (Briefly describe instance destruction and show code for this.)